cepdnaclk/e18-co227-Molding-Machine-Dashboard/application/README.md

 ### `npm i react-icons`
 ### `npm i @material-ui/core`

-Then replace your "src" folder with this folder.
+Then replace your "src" directory with this directory.

 In the project directory, you can run:
 ### `npm start`